-US watchdog agency will examine choice, security and control over financial data
+U.S. watchdog agency will examine choice, security and control of digital financial information

 “Access to digital financial records is critical,” U.S. Consumer Financial Protection Bureau Director Richard Cordray said in a written statement.
 “As with your student records or medical records, your financial records tell an important story about you.”